|

 Chesed) as many called them - were among the nation's largest, with a combined membership of more than

 4,000 families.
-From this we infer that while in the early years the cemetery would have been seen as more space
+While in the early years the cemetery would have been seen as more space

 Thanks to Pat Corrigan